josegarciav/josegarciav.github.io/_portfolio/portfolio-2.md

 collection: portfolio
 ---

 In this project, we were tasked with determining which factors external to the client's characteristics affect the frequency of car accidents.
-This was a mock project for an insurance company.
+This was a mock project for an insurance company, during a data science competition.

 ## EDA